 Mark Olivas, President

-Mr. Olivas began his career in the janitorial industry after serving in the U.S. Army for more than eight years as a non-commissioned officer.
-When he returned home after Operation Desert Storm in 1991, he worked as an area supervisor for Commercial Building Maintenance based in the City of Commerce, Calif.
-Mr. Olivas then became one of the youngest Operations Managers in Los Angeles and was also one of the youngest Branch Managers to work for ISS after the acquisition of Commercial Building Maintenance.
-Mr. Olivas served as Senior Branch Manager, before being promoted to Vice President of OneSource.
-As one of only four original UBM staff members, Olivas helped build the organization from a start up to a profitable one with over $65 m in annual revenue.
-In just eight years, from 2008 to 2016, the company has cleaned more than 65 m square feet of property for various clients.
+Olivas began his career in the janitorial industry after serving in the U.S. Army for more than eight years as a non-commissioned officer.
+When he returned home after Operation Desert Storm in 1991, he worked as an area supervisor for Commercial Building Maintenance, based in the City of Commerce, Calif., and then ISS, where he became one of the youngest Operations Managers in Los Angeles.
+He also was one of the youngest Branch Managers to work for ISS after the acquisition of Commercial Building Maintenance.

 Jason Stapleton, Regional Vice President